Gareth L. Powell

-Born and brought up in the West Country, Powell studied humanities and creative writing at the University of Glamorgan (now the University of South Wales).
+Born and brought up in the West Country, Powell started writing sci-fi stories at an early age.
+He studied humanities and creative writing at the University of Glamorgan (now the University of South Wales), where he cites Diana Wynne Jones and Helen Dunmore as early mentors.
 He has given guest lectures on creative writing at Bath Spa University, Aberystwyth University and Buckingham New University and has written a series of non-fiction articles on science fiction for The Irish Times.

 His first four novels were favourably reviewed in The Guardian by Eric Brown.
-His Embers of War series is currently being adapted into a television series, which will be directed by Breck Eisner.
+In 2021 it was announced that His Embers of War series would be adapted into a television series, directed by Breck Eisner.

 Professional works

 Powell's first book was a collection, The Last Reef and Other Stories.
 It compiles much of his short fiction from before 2008, including the Interzone reader's choice poll winner "Ack-Ack Macaque".
-A second collection, Entropic Angel, was made available for free download from Powell's website in 2013.
-It reprints "Distant Galaxies Colliding", "The Last Reef" and "Sunsets and Hamburgers" from the previous collection and adds "Entropic Angel", several novel excerpts and an essay.

 Silversands was Powell's debut novel.
 It was initially produced in a run of three hundred hardcover copies and an ebook edition, featuring the additional short story "Memory Dust", was made available by Anarchy Books.
 The reception was mostly favourable, including reviews from Interzone and Eric Brown in The Guardian.
 Brown regarded the novel as a "fine hi-tech romp" but was critical of what he called "a rushed and melodramatic dénouement."

 The Recollection is the second novel by Powell.
 The novel received mostly favourable reviews, including reviews from Locus and Powell's second review from Eric Brown in his column in The Guardian.
 Brown said that the novel's set-pieces were "brilliantly realised" and that the book balanced its high concepts with the human story.
 He ended his review with "If you read only one space opera this year, it's got to be The Recollection".

-In January 2013, Powell released his third novel via Solaris Books, Ack-Ack Macaque, based on the short story of the same name.
+In 2012, Powell released his third novel via Solaris Books, Ack-Ack Macaque, based on the short story of the same name.
 A sequel, Hive Monkey, followed in 2014.
 The third volume of the trilogy, Macaque Attack, was released in January 2015.

 Titan Books published his sixth novel Embers of War in 2018.
 A sequel, Fleet of Knives, followed in 2019; the trilogy was concluded with Light of Impossible Stars in 2020.
+A news series, Also from Titan Books, began in 2022 with Stars and Bones and continued in 2023 with Descendant Machine.
+All five of these novels were finalists for the British Science Fiction Association Award for Best novel, and Embers of War and Fleet of Knives were both finalists for the Locus Award.

+Personal life

+Powell is married to the American SFF author Jendia Gammon, who also writes under the name J. Dianne Dotson.